snoozesoftware/snooze-documentation/source/administrator-snoozenode/config.rst

 ^^^^^^^^^^
 * *hypervisor.driver*

 The name of the underlying hypervisor driver.
 It is set to qemu by default.
+Set it to kvm to enable full virtualization.

 * *hypervisor.transport*